qapass12/FEMU-HotStorage24/README.md

 1) How to print PE-cycle in a specific #blk
   -> nvme get-feature command with [cdw10=0x82, cdw11=#blk]

-3) How to Report PE-cycle
+3) How to report PE-cycle
   -> nvme get-feature command with [cdw10=0x83]

 5) How to reset PE-cycle